ese-detkin-lab/ese5190-2022-lab2b-esp/ReadMe.md

 * [Adafruit Pinouts](https://learn.adafruit.com/adafruit-qt-py/pinouts)

 # prposal
 I use LED and print the state of LED(on or off) on the terminal.

+For further plan, We wanted to develop a real-time gesture detector by using sensor with I2C protocol and touch screen.
+Also, we can transmmit our data
+to cloud server for users' remote monitoring.

 # Components
  one LED, one breadboard, 2 360 ohm resistors, and 2 wires.